THE Revd Meirion Griffiths, a former Rector of St Pancras’s, Chichester, has been convicted of sexually assaulting two women in the 1970s and ’80s.

 In 2014, Dr Macfarlane began a civil case against Chichester diocese.
 In late December, angered by what she called “litigation games” played by the law firm retained by the diocese’s insurers, Ecclesiastical, she approached the Church Times with her story.
 After extensive (and expensive) wrangling, the Church Times published a version of her story (Comment, 11 December 2015), though with the name of the priest and the diocese redacted.

-There was, none the less, enough detail for another of Mr Griffiths’s victims to come forward, and Sussex Police concluded that a criminal case was warranted.
+Sussex Police had concluded that a criminal case was warranted.
 Despite claims that he was too frail, Mr Griffiths was extradited from Australia in January last year (News, 31 January 2019).
 A first trial, last August, collapsed when the jury was unable to reach agreement, and the judge ordered a retrial.

 Dr Macfarlane spoke on Monday evening about her relief at the outcome.
 Her message to other survivors was that “it currently takes an enormous amount of determination, and lots and lots of time, but it is possible eventually to get justice and accountability.
 But I wish it were not so hard.”